tdwg/cd/README.md

-The official repository of the TDWG Latimer Core standard can be found at [https://github.com/tdwg/ltc](https://github.com/tdwg/ltc).
+The official repository of the TDWG Latimer Core standard can now be found at [https://github.com/tdwg/ltc](https://github.com/tdwg/ltc).

 # Collection Descriptions Interest Group